 tools.toolSearch.

-When enabled for OpenClaw runs, the model receives one tool_search_code tool
+When enabled for OpenClaw runs, the model automatically receives a bounded

 How a turn runs